 Prune, prune, prune

-Now’s a good time to prune any fruit trees, shape your decorative plants and cut away any dead branches.
-Citrus in particular benefits from an enthusiastic haircut; make sure to cut away any gall wasp bulges and throw these cuttings out in sealed plastic so that they won’t spread.
+Now’s a good time to prune fruit trees and roses, shape decorative shrubs, cut away suckers on grafted plants and deal with dead branches.
+Citrus in particular benefits from an enthusiastic haircut, and while you’re at it, make sure to cut away any gall wasp bulges.
+Throw these cuttings out in sealed plastic so that they won’t spread.

 Help your soil